nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. Actor inputs the client’s personal information
+1. User inputs the client’s personal information
-2. System confirms and creates the client profile
+2. Advis.io confirms and creates the client profile

-3. Use case ends
+    Use case ends.

 **Extensions**

 * 1a.
-The financial advisor input the wrong format for the client’s information and tags
+The user inputs the wrong format for the client’s information.
-* 1b.
-The system requests for the actor to input the correct data.
+  * 1a1.
+Advis.io requests for the user to input the correct data format.
+  * 1a2.
+User inputs correct data

-* 1c.
-Steps 1a-1b are repeated until the data entered are correct.
+    Steps 1a1-1b are repeated until the data entered are correct.
-* 1d.

     Use case resumes from step 2.

-**Use case: Manage client’s policy**
+**Use case: Manage client’s policy information**

 **MSS**

-1. Actor inputs client’s personal information
+1. User inputs the client’s policy information
-2. System confirms and creates the client profile
+2. Advis.io confirms and creates the policy under the client's profile
-3. Use case ends

-**Use case: Create Reminder**

-**MSS**

-1. The financial advisor selects the client for whom they want to create a reminder.
-2. The system requests for the type of reminder and the date and time it should be set for.
-3. The financial advisor enters the details of the reminder.
-4. The system saves the reminder and confirms the creation of the reminder.
-5. Use case ends.
+      Use case ends.

 **Extensions**

-* 3a.
-The financial advisor enters an invalid type of reminder or an invalid date and time.
+* 1a.
+The user inputs the wrong format for the policy’s information.
-* 3a1.
-The system requests for the correct data.
+  * 1a1.
+Advis.io requests for the user to input the correct data format.
-* 3a2.
-The financial advisor enters the correct data.
+  * 1a2.
+User inputs correct data

-* 3a3.
-Steps 3a1-3a2 are repeated until the data entered are correct.
+    Steps 1a1-1b are repeated until the data entered are correct.

-* 3a4.
-Use case resumes from step 4.
+    Use case resumes from step 2.

 **Use case: Find Client**

 **MSS**

-1. The financial advisor enters the name, account number, or any other relevant information of the client they want to find
+1. The user enters the name, phone number or any other identifying information of the client.
-2. The system searches for the client based on the entered information.
+2. Advis.io searches for the client based on the entered information.
-3. The system displays a list of clients matching the entered information.
+3. Advis.io displays a list of clients matching the entered information.
-4. The financial advisor selects the desired client from the list.
+4. The user selects the desired client from the list.
-5. The system displays the client's information and account details.
+5. Advis.io displays the client's information and policy details.

-6. Use case ends.
+    Use case ends.

 **Extensions**

 * 2a.
-The system does not find any clients matching the entered information.
+Advis.io does not find any clients matching the entered information.
   * 2a1.
-The system displays a message indicating that no clients were found and prompts the financial advisor to enter different information.
+Advis.io displays a message indicating that no clients were found.
-* 2a2.

     Use case resumes from step 1.

+**Use case: Undo and redo actions**

+**MSS**

+1. The user performs an action within Advis.io.
+2. The user selects the "undo" command within Advis.io.
+3. Advis.io undoes the last action taken by the user.
+4. The user selects the "redo" command within Advis.io.
+5. Advis.io redoes the previously undone action.

+   Use case ends.

+**Extensions**

+* 2a.
+The user has not performed any actions within Advis.io that can be undone.
+  * 2a1.
+Advis.io displays a message indicating that there is no action to be undone.

+    Use case ends

+* 4a.
+The user has not undone any actions within Advis.io that can be redone.
+  * 4a1.
+Advis.io displays a message indicating that there is no action to be redone.

+    Use case ends

+**Use case: Creating Appointment for Client**

+**MSS**

+1. The user creates a new appointment for a client, with an appointment name and date.
+2. Advis.io confirms the appointment creation and saves it to the client's profile.

+   Use case ends.

+**Extensions**

+* 1a.
+The user does not enter an appointment name or date.
+  * 1a1.
+Advis.io displays a message indicating that the appointment name and date are required.
+  * 1a2.
+The user enters a new appointment name and date.

+  Use case ends

+* 1b.
+Advis.io adds an invalid appointment date.
+  * 1b1.
+Advis.io displays a message indicating that the appointment date is invalid.
+  * 1b2.
+The user inputs a new appointment date.

+  Steps 1b1-1b2 are repeated until the date entered is valid.

+  Use case ends.

 ### Non-Functional Requirements